37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Minas Ithil.

-Why it stumps people: Minas Anor is the twin city’s old name (later Minas Tirith), and the symmetry between the two creates a perfect trap.
+Tolkien built a mirror, and the mirror is the trap.
+Minas Anor is the twin city’s old name (later Minas Tirith), so the symmetry sets you up to swap them.
 Minas Ithil (“Tower of the Moon”) fell to the Nazgûl and became Minas Morgul.
 Minas Anor (“Tower of the Sun”) became Minas Tirith.
-The pairs swap in confusing, mirror-image ways.
+The pairs flip in mirror-image ways that scramble fast under pressure.

 24. Where does Frodo sail at the end of the story?
 (Medium)